A Brief History

 - Try not to sleep on your side during the healing process, particularly if you’ve recently gotten a helix piercing.
-You’re likely to wake up with a throbbing red ear if you do.

-If you follow the piercing aftercare tips above and generally take care of yourself—e.g. get lots of rest, drink plenty of water, eat well, avoid alcohol and nicotine, and keep yourself clean—your piercing should heal well.
+If you follow the piercing aftercare tips above and generally take care of yourself — e.g. get lots of rest, drink plenty of water, eat well, avoid alcohol and nicotine, and keep yourself clean—your piercing should heal well.
 For more ear piercing aftercare advice, check out our Body Piercing Aftercare article.

 If you’re concerned that you have an infected ear piercing, check for the following symptoms: